cewing/training.python_web/source/presentations/week03.rst

 .. class:: big-centered

-"Some people, when confronted with a problem, think 'I know, I'ʹll use regular expressions.'
+"Some people, when confronted with a problem, think 'I know, I'll use regular expressions.'
 Now they have two problems."

 Even Better